Exams

 Members of staff will be on hand to assist and offer advice to students during the morning.
 This advice or assistance does not need to be from their subject teachers specifically - any teacher will be able to advise.

-If your child is going to be away on Results Day, please ensure they, personally, contact the Exams office before the end of the Summer term deadline which is Monday 17th July, 11.00 am so that alternative arrangements, as listed below, can be arranged.
+Alternative arrangements can be made if your child is going to be away on Results Day.
+They must personally contact the exams office (exams@uvhs.uk) from their school email address before Wednesday 19th July to request one of the options listed below.
 Please be aware that JCQ regulations prevent us from giving out results over the telephone under any circumstances.

 Please note, the results are passed on to the local media for publishing as follows: